huggingface/transformers/docs/source/en/llm_optims.md

 )
 ```

 There are two ways you can configure the model to use a static kv-cache.
+For a 7B model on an A100, both methods get a 4x speed up in the forward pass.
+Your speed up may vary depending on the model size (larger models have a smaller speed up) and hardware.
+If you're using the [`~GenerationMixin.generate`] method, the speed up is ~3x.
+The forward pass (which still gets 4x speed up) is only a part of the whole [`~GenerationMixin.generate`] code.

 <hfoptions id="static-kv">
 <hfoption id="generation_config">